Madison-Ehlers/drink-repo/README.md

 - **1/2 oz** orgeat
 - **1/2 oz** dark rum

 Mix all ingredients **besides** the dark rum in a cocktail shaker with crushed ice.
 Strain into a whiskey glass.
-Top the drink with the dark rum.
+Top the drink with the dark rum (the dark rum floats on the top)